 - Start by washing the beans.
 Rinse the beans under cool running water using a colander.
 Pick out and remove any odd-shaped beans.

 - Add ingredients to the instant pot.
 Place the red beans in the bowl of the instant pot, along with the remaining ingredients (except the sausage and parsley), finishing with the liquids.

 - Pressure cook the beans.
-Manually set the Instant Pot to HIGH pressure for 50 minutes, close the vent to SEAL.
+Manually set the Instant Pot to HIGH pressure for 60 minutes (kidney beans will need 70 min), and close the vent to SEAL.
 Once done, let the pressure cooker steam vent naturally for about 20 – 25 minutes.

 - Add vegan sausage and taste for flavor.
 Add vegan sausage (if using) and parsley, and taste for flavor.
 Some recipes call for mashing some of the beans against the wall of the pot with the back of a fork, this will help thicken the liquids making a gravy of sorts.
 For myself, I love it just as it is.

 - Cook the rice.
 While the beans are pressure cooking, make the rice according to package directions using at least 1 cup of rice.

 Now all you have to do is enjoy the best red beans and rice ever!

 - This recipe using un-soaked red beans was made using a 6 qt.
 Instant Pot.
 If using an 8 qt., you may need to add additional cooking time (anywhere from 10 – 20 minutes).

 We love to pair this red beans & rice recipe with our Vegan Cornbread or Jalapeno Cornbread Muffins.
 It’s perfect on the side or crumbled on top of your serving!